apache/druid/docs/content/development/router.md

 HTTP Endpoints
 --------------

-The Router node exposes several HTTP endpoints for interactions.
+The Router process exposes several HTTP endpoints for interactions.

 ### GET

 * `/status`

-Returns the Druid version, loaded extensions, memory used, total memory and other useful information about the node.
+Returns the Druid version, loaded extensions, memory used, total memory and other useful information about the process.

 * `/druid/v2/datasources`